jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 G1  <- rownames(phe_info)[which(phe_info$`subgroup`=='G4')] # get sample list for G1
 DA_gs_bid <- getDE.BID.2G(eset=generate.eset(ac_gs),G1=G1,G0=G0,G1_name='G4',G0_name='others')
 ```

+- Now, we could visualize the results, and the first plot will be the `draw.volcanoPlot()` and also `sig_gs` will be returned.

 ```R
 ## draw vocalno plot for top sig-GS